zauberzeug/lizard/docs/module_reference.md

 **Configuration sequence**

-Before any other method can be invoked, `init()` must be called at least once.
-The module will listen for at most two heartbeats (= 2s).
+After creation of the module, the configuration is stepped through automatically on each heartbeat; once finished, the `initialized` attribute is set to `true`.
 Note that for runtime variables (actual position, velocity, and status bits) to be updated, a CanOpenMaster module must exist and be sending periodic SYNCs.

 **Target position sequence**